suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 # Acknowledgements

-Thanks to Alan Frindell for providing text on adding private extensions. hank you to Magnus Westerlund for doing a thorough security review.
+Thanks to Alan Frindell for providing text on adding encrypted properties.
+Thank you to Magnus Westerlund for doing a thorough security review.